NDecision/Banzai/README.md

 * Node/INode - The simplest node type.
 This is overridden to provide functionality.

+* FuncNodeAsync/IFuncNodeAsync - Node implementation that accepts Task delegates for ShouldExecute and Execute methods.

+* FuncNodeSync/IFuncNodeSync - Node implementation that accepts synchronous delegates for ShouldExecute and Execute methods.

 * GroupNode/IGroupNode - An aggregation of nodes that are run on a subject using the asyncrhonous Task.WhenAll pattern.

 * FirstMatchNode/IFirstMatchNode - An aggregation of nodes of which the first matching it's ShouldExecute condition is run on the subject.

 * PipelineNode/IPipelineNode - Runs a group of nodes serially on the subject.

+####More documentation to follow shortly....